Cerceis/nvim/README.md

 ## The ultimate chiyori's nvim spell book!

-Some of these are not native to nvim
+Some of these are not native to nvim.
-Some of these are configured by kickstart
+Some of these are configured by kickstart.

 ### Insert:
 - i : Insert at start of char